daos-stack/daos/doc/admin/administration.md

 ### Persistent Schema Compatibility and Update

-The schema of persistent data structures may evolve from time to time to fix bugs, add new optimizations or support new features.
+The schema of persistent data structures may evolve from time to time to fix bugs, add new optimizations, or support new features.
 To that end, the persistent data structures support schema versioning.

 Upgrading the schema version will not be performed automatically and